Accueil » Gisson manor house

 04/10/2024

-Located in the heart of the medieval city of Sarlat-la-Canéda, the Manoir de Gisson is a historic gem that attracts many visitors every year.
-Classified as a historic monument, this 13th-century building bears witness to the architecture and aristocratic life of Périgord.
+Located in the heart of the medieval city of Sarlat-la-Canéda on the Place du Marché aux Oies, the Gisson manor house is Sarlat’s only private mansion and historic monument open to the public.
+Classified as a historic monument, this 13th-15th century building bears witness to the architecture and aristocratic life of Périgord.
 Now transformed into a museum, it offers a fascinating journey through time, plunging the curious into the world of the great Sarlat families and the rich heritage of the Dordogne.
-During your stay at our campsite in the Lot, discover the Manoir de Gisson.
+During your stay in our camping in the Lotdiscover the Gisson manor house.

 The history of Manoir de Gisson

 The Manoir de Gisson, nestled in the heart of the medieval town of Sarlat-la-Canéda, is a remarkable testimony to the history of Périgord.
-Built in the 13th century, the building has belonged to several noble families of the region, including the famous Gisson family, from whom the manor takes its name.
-With its Gothic and Renaissance elements, the building reflects the town’s architectural evolution and the prestige of the local elite.
+Built from the 13th century onwards, the building has belonged to several noble families of the region, including the famous Gisson family, who gave their name to the manor.

-During the medieval period, Sarlat, one of the most beautiful villages in France, enjoyed a notable economic and political dynamism, and aristocratic residences such as the Manoir de Gisson were at the heart of this activity.
-The manor was home to influential families who left their mark on local history, notably through their involvement in the administration of the town and their role in the development of the region.
+During the medieval period, Sarlat enjoyed a notable economic and political dynamism, and aristocratic residences such as the Manoir de Gisson were at the heart of this activity.
+The manor was home to a number of influential families who left their mark on local history, notably through their involvement in the administration of the city and their role in the development of the region.
 The Gisson family, in particular, distinguished themselves through their political and social influence in Sarlat.

 Over time, the manor house has undergone several architectural transformations, while retaining its original character.
-Today, it stands as one of the rare witnesses to Sarlat’s medieval history, offering visitors a unique insight into aristocratic life in this region of Périgord.
+Today, it remains one of the witnesses to Sarlat’s medieval history, offering visitors a unique insight into aristocratic life in the Périgord region.

 The architecture of the manor

-- Renaissance facades: This elegant style, marked by harmonious proportions and meticulous ornamentation, contrasts with the more austere character of the surrounding buildings.
+• Renaissance facades: This elegant style is marked by harmonious proportions and meticulous ornamentation.

 Practical information